diepes/EngAssNginx/README.md

          - deploy behind CDN, e.g. cloudfront
          - can ajust the ASG counters to run multiple web servers.
       1. Instance crash/hang
          - mitigated by using ASG to launce instance.
 If LB detects problem with instance a new one is launched.
+Should recover in under 5min
       1. http - plain http, clear text - should be https, with dns etc.
          - Done for demo.
 Just need to add dns and cert to LB.
          - deploy behind lb / cloudfront with ssl terminated on cloudfront / lb,